Mr-milky-way/Bookmarklets/README.md

 ### [Rainbow Screen](Rainbow_Screen.js)
 Makes the screen rainbow and plays farting noises.
+> Not the best idea to use at max volume
 ### [YTThumb](YTThumb.js)
 Get the maximum resolution thumbnail of the current video.